 * Price for bare steel Ohio Deadlift Bar, as it is both the superior and more affordable variation.

 The overall take-away from this comparison is that all three of these deadlift bars are similar in almost all regards.
-The two notable differences are that the Texas Deadlift Bar has unreasonably thick collars that lead to a shorter overall loadable sleeve length, and that the Rogue Ohio is significantly less expensive than the other two.
-Matter of fact, the Okie and Texas are not even competitive once you’ve paid for shipping (Rogue charges like $17-$25 to ship bars, the other two will run you $55-$65 for shipping.)
+The two notable differences are that the TDB has unreasonably thick collars that lead to a shorter overall loadable sleeve length, and that the Rogue Deadlift Bar is significantly less expensive than the other two.
+Matter of fact, the Okie and Texas are not even competitive once you’ve paid for shipping (Rogue charges about $17-$25 to ship bars and the other two will run you $55-$65 for shipping.)

 Ohio Power Bar Review – Conclusion

-I dig the Ohio if for no other reason than the feel of the bare, 27 mm shaft and super firm knurling.
-Even though I’m personally indifferent to the bonus weight from the whip (I don’t compete), I can see replacing my standard power bar for deadlifts with the Ohio based on the feel of the shaft alone.
+I dig the Ohio if for no other reason than the feel of the bare steel, 27 mm shaft and super firm knurling.
+Even though I’m personally indifferent to the bonus weight from the whip (I do not compete), I can see replacing my standard power bar for deadlifts with the Ohio based on the feel of the shaft alone.
 It’s a nice addition.

-Frankly, Rogue is killing it with their power bars – just shaming the usual, go-to manufacturers on price, specs, and options.
-All five of the Ohio Bar variations are great additions that are offered at more than reasonable prices, and when you add in Rogue’s way-lower-than-average shipping costs for bars, stellar customer service, and lifetime warranties, it’s tough to find a reason to not buy Rogue power bars.
+Frankly, Rogue is killing it with their power bars; just shaming the usual manufacturers on price, specs, and options.
+All of the Ohio Power Bar variations are great additions that are offered at more than reasonable prices, and when you add in Rogue’s lower-than-average shipping costs for bars, stellar customer service, and lifetime warranties, it’s tough to find a reason to not buy Rogue power bars.